medInria/medinria-superproject/packaging/Readme.txt

 medInria ReadMe

-medInria is the visualisation and image/mesh processing tool developed at Inria by the teams Asclepios, Athena, Parietal and Visage.
+medInria is the visualization and image/mesh processing tool developed at Inria by the teams Asclepios, Athena, Parietal and Visage.